sonnygeorge/rick-and-morty-speaker-identification/README.md

 After running these experiments overnight... (drumroll please)

-## Results
+## 📊 Results

-I didn't beat my roommate... 💔
+We didn't beat my roommate... 💔

 However, we did get pretty close.
 Here are the dev set results stacked up for the top experiments from select model types: